-Ebola virus uses a protein decoy to subvert the host immune responseDecember 13th, 2012 in Immunology /
+Ebola virus uses a protein decoy to subvert the host immune responseDecember 13, 2012 in Medicine & Health / Immunology

 In a study published today in the Open Access journal PLOS Pathogens, researchers at Emory University have discovered a potentially important mechanism by which the Ebola virus alters and evades the immune response of its infected host.